eikeb/kyma-hello-world/README.md

 docker build . -t <your-user-name>/kyma-hello-world
 ```

-Note: I pre-built the image and pushed it to the Docker registry as ``ebergmann/kyma-hello-world``.
+Note: I pre-built the image and pushed it to the GitHub Docker registry as ``ghcr.io/eikeb/kyma-hello-world:latest``.

 ## Start the Docker image